dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 paying for a server that does nothing.
 Then re-do the same stuff with more confidence on the actual production server.

-## Trivia

-[Digital Ocean](http://digitalocean.com/) did not allow me to purchase an instance with my Mastercard which is technically a gift-card.
-I use [Revolut](https://revolut.com/) for nearly all Internet related purchases, which always has enough money to cover the expenses.
-Only this might push me to another vendor which is sad since Digital Ocean has so much content available for the Rails community.
-It is like you have done so much for me and I cannot give you my £££ in return.

 ## Other References

 * [Michele Anica](https://www.digitalocean.com/community/users/manicas)'s